Ninjagod1251/time-machine-bot/README.md

 # Time Machine Bot

 A Silverback bot that tracks hypothetical crypto positions and answers the question "What if I had (not) sold?"
+Made by Ninjagod1251

 ## Overview